techsethi/guides/source/getting-started/quick-start.md

 ## Define a Route

-Ember makes URLs the heart of your application, so you never build apps that feel broken to your users.
-Before doing anything in Ember, first think about your application's URLs.

 Let's build an application that shows a list of scientists.
 To do that, the first step is to create a route.
 For now, you can think of routes as being the different pages that make up your application.